NateEag/Actions/readme.rst

 The standard action files are:

+* goals.txt, an outline of the project's goals.
 * todo.txt, a todo list.
 * delegated.txt, a delegated action list.
 * review.txt, a reviewbox.
-* done.txt, an optional list of finished actions.
+* done.txt, a list of finished actions.

-(Note: Emacs users may find the built-in uniquify library useful to make buffer names usefully distinct when editing action files for different projects.
+(Note: Emacs users may find the built-in uniquify library helpful for making buffer names usefully distinct.
 See section 16.7.1 of the Emacs manual for details.)

 .. _docs: https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format